-What is the grant?
+What was the grant?

 The Kandiyohi County Child Care Project has three key goals:

-- Increase child care slots throughout Kandiyohi County
+- Increase child care slots throughout Kandiyohi County.

-- Provide support and resources for new and existing providers to decrease the number of providers exiting the field
+- Provide support and resources for new and existing providers to decrease the number of providers exiting the field.

 - Create opportunities for all Kandiyohi County providers to grow their child care services.